APA Corporation: History

-In 1954, the Apache Oil Corporation was founded in Minneapolis, Minnesota, by Truman Anderson, Raymond Plank and Charles Arnao with $250,000 in funding.

-In 1955, the first wells were drilled in the Cushing field, between Tulsa and Oklahoma City.
+The Apache Oil Corporation was founded in 1954, in Minneapolis, Minnesota, by Truman Anderson, Raymond Plank and Charles Arnao with $250,000 in funding.
+Its first wells were drilled in 1955, in the Cushing field, between Tulsa and Oklahoma City.

 In 1960, the company acquired interests in the Foshay Tower, a Minneapolis landmark.
 The 32-story imitation of the Washington Monument, became the company's headquarters from the early 1960s until 1984.

-In 1967, the oil well Fagerness #1 was drilled, yielding the company's first major discovery.

-In 1969, the company became a public company via an initial public offering.
+The Fagerness #1 oil well was drilled in 1967, yielding the company's first major discovery.
+In 1969, APA became a public company via an initial public offering.

-In 1970, the company diversified into agriculture with the acquisition of the S&J Ranch in California.
+APA diversified into agriculture with the acquisition of the S&J Ranch in California, in 1970.
 The ranch produced citrus fruit, figs, pistachios, olives, and almonds.
 It was sold in 1987 to Castle & Cooke.

-In 1971, the company formed Apache Exploration Company (subsequently "Apexco") as its oil and gas operating company.

-In 1977, the company sold Apexco and its non-petroleum holdings, including the ranch, and reinvested into a farm-in agreement with GHK to operate its wells in the Anadarko Basin.
+In 1971, the company formed Apache Exploration Company (subsequently "Apexco") as its oil and gas operating company, which it sold in 1977, with its non-petroleum holdings, including the ranch, and reinvested into a farm-in agreement with GHK to operate its wells in the Anadarko Basin.

-In 1980, the company acquired a non-operating interest, via a participation in a Royal Dutch Shell joint venture, in operations in the Gulf Of Mexico.

 In 1981, the company created Apache Petroleum Company (APC), the first public master limited partnership in the United States.

-In 1985, the company acquired oil and gas wells in eight states from David Holdings for $200 million.
-In 1986, the company acquired oil and gas assets in the Gulf of Mexico from Occidental Petroleum.

-In 1987, the company moved its headquarters from Minneapolis to Denver.
+APA moved its headquarters from Minneapolis to Denver in 1987.
+The company again moved its headquarters, in 1992, to Houston, Texas.

-In 1991, the company doubled its reserves by acquiring assets from Amoco, including a position in the Permian Basin of West Texas, for $515 million and 2 million shares of the company.
+It acquired a non-operating interest, via a participation in a Royal Dutch Shell joint venture, in operations in the Gulf Of Mexico in 1980.
+The company acquired oil and gas wells in eight states from David Holdings for $200 million in 1985.
+In 1986, APA acquired oil and gas assets in the Gulf of Mexico from Occidental Petroleum.
+It doubled its reserves in 1991, by acquiring assets from Amoco, including a position in the Permian Basin of West Texas, for $515 million and 2 million shares of the company.
+In 1993, the company acquired Hadson Energy Resources for $58 million, expanding its assets to offshore Western Australia.

-In 1992, the company moved its headquarters to Houston, Texas and signed a lease for 220,000 square feet of office space.

-In 1993, the company acquired Hadson Energy Resources in a $58 million transaction, expanding its assets to offshore Western Australia.

-In 1994, the company began operations in Egypt by acquiring a 25 percent non-operated interest in the Qarun Concession, operated by the Phoenix Resource Companies.
+APA began operations in Egypt in 1994, by acquiring a 25% non-operated interest in the Qarun Concession, operated by the Phoenix Resource Companies.
 Production began in December 1995.

-In 1995, the company acquired Dekalb Energy Canada, marking the company's return to Canada, in a $285 million stock transaction.

-In 1995, the company also acquired 315 oil and gas fields in the Permian Basin, the Texas-Louisiana Gulf Coast, western Oklahoma, East Texas, the Rocky Mountains and the Gulf of Mexico from Texaco.
+In 1995, the company acquired Dekalb Energy Canada, marking the company's return to Canada, for $285 million in stock.
+APA also acquired 315 oil and gas fields in 1995, located in the Permian Basin, the Texas-Louisiana Gulf Coast, western Oklahoma, East Texas, the Rocky Mountains and the Gulf of Mexico from Texaco.